Tools

 What Are the Benefits of Induction Stoves?

-Induction stoves offer several advantages over gas and electric ranges, ranging from (long-term) savings to personal health.
+Induction stoves offer several advantages over both gas and electric ranges, ranging from (long-term) savings to personal health.

 Energy Efficient

 Because induction stoves use electrical induction to quickly heat only where a pan touches the stovetop, very little energy is wasted.
-This means that induction stoves are more energy efficient than the typical gas or electric range, which saves you money on your utility bill and lowers your carbon footprint.
+This means that induction stoves are more energy efficient than the typical gas or electric range, which both saves you money on your utility bill and lowers your carbon footprint.

-Better for Indoor Air Quality
+Better Indoor Air Quality

 Recent studies monitoring indoor air pollution have concluded that induction stoves produce less nitrogen dioxide than gas ranges, meaning they’re much better for your body over a long period of time.
 A study conducted over a 10-month monitoring period found that apartments that switched to induction from gas stoves saw a 35% reduction in indoor nitrogen dioxide emissions.